Do you want to know which websites divert most traffic to your site? Don’t you know which marketing strategy works best for you?

 This screenshot shows the analytics property of BloggingTriggers.
 It says that Google organic search is the main source of our traffic followed by direct visitors and referrals.

 Go to Referrals to dig deeper into your referral channels.

 Now it will show all websites that send visitors to your pages.
-The figures contain the number of total visitors sent, new users, number of sessions, bounce rate, number of pages/session and average session duration.
+The figures contain the number of total visitors sent, new users, number of sessions, bounce rate, number of pages/session, and average session duration.

 Do you want to see the traffic referrals for a different period?
-Choose timeframe from the top right corner of the screen and hit Apply to get results.
+Choose the timeframe from the top right corner of the screen and hit Apply to get results.